adelazalewski/web-sprint-challenge-build-a-web-api/README.md

 1. The core features of Node.js and Express and why they are useful.
-1. Understand and explain the use of Middleware.
+1. Understand and explain the use of Middleware. they make code dryer, they are helpful functions that can hold a lot of custom functionality
-1. The basic principles of the REST architectural style.
+1. The basic principles of the REST architectural style. everything is a resource each resourse should have a uniq url urls should utilize http methods for operations
 1. Understand and explain the use of Express Routers.
 1. Describe tooling used to manually test the correctness of an API.